-In addition to a variety of stand alone subject skills competency certifications, eight levels of full qualifications are offered.
-EQASA issued qualifications are ranked and progression to a next level is obtained on completion of sequential modules:
+In addition to a variety of stand alone subject skills competency certifications, 12 levels of certification are offered.
+EQASA issued certificates are ranked (stepwise) and progression to a next level is obtained on completion of sequential modules:

 The SANIP Certificate of Stable Yard Skills - Stage 1 (Module 1)